biancatrink/wg-common/README.md

 [Sean P. Goggins](https://github.com/sgoggins),
 [Tobie Langel](https://github.com/tobie)

 Are you eligible to be on this list?
-You are if you helped in any capacity, for
-example: Filed an issue.
-Created a Pull Request.
-Gave feedback on our work.
-The team will try to update this list monthly, but please open an issue or post on the mailing list if we've missed anyone.
+Yes, if you helped in any capacity, for example: if you filed an issue, created a pull request, or gave feedback on our work.
+The team will try to update this list monthly, but please open a pull request, post on the mailing list or reach out to a maintainer if we've missed to include anyone or if you want to be removed.

-If you find yourself missing, please create a pull request or reach out to a maintainer.
-We started to maintain this list after starting the working group and are likely missing some of you.
-If you find yourself listed here and want to be removed, please create a pull request or ask a maintainer.